holiman/billy/README.md

 ### What if?

 But what if we don't need to maintain an index?
-There are two obvious cavats here:
+There are two obvious caveats here:

 - Without an index, we cannot move the data around after it's written.
 Compaction will not be possible.
 This can lead to fragmentation; where inserts/deletes fragments the buffer space, caused by differently-sized data-chunks, eventually deteriorating